nvohra0016/nvohra0016.github.io/_portfolio/portfolio-1.md

 Figure 5.
 Plot showing the wholesale price (blue) and SOC (black) profile when using the linear function $\beta_2$.
 Also shown is the SOC profile when no cycling costs are taken (faded black).
 </div>

 **Results and discussion.** The results are shown in Fig. 5 and Fig. 6.
+It can be observed that when cycle degradation cost is included, the battery cycles less.
+For example,

 ## Code